 Development partners, including the UN, the European Union and international financial institutions, can assist governments (based on governments' demand for support and the availability of resources) both by providing technical expertise and through facilitation of relevant stakeholders.
-In the Kyrgyz Republic, for example, a joint government-UN working group has been established to bring together the main actors from across government to guide technical analysis.
+For example, in the context of 62 joint programmes that are being implemented with funding from the Joint SDG Fund, technical assistance on INFFs is being provided at the country level by a wide range of development partners both within and outside the UN system.

 In the pioneer countries, UN Resident Coordinators are playing a key role in leading engagement with the highest levels of government and convening all partners, notably the UN, the European Union, the international financial institutions and others.
 The United Nations Development Programme frequently serves as the technical lead, engaging UN agencies (including regional economic commissions) and working closely with officials from the national government to bring together existing scoping exercises and diagnostics, and facilitating articulation of a roadmap.
-Other actors such as the International Monetary Fund, the United Nations Children's Fund, the United Nations

-Conference on Trade and Development, , the United Nations Environment Programme, UN Women, the Organisation for Economic Co-operation and Development and the World Bank can support governments in their respective areas of expertise.
+Other actors such as the International Monetary Fund, the United Nations Children's Fund, the United Nations Conference on Trade and Development, the United Nations Environment Programme, UN Women, the Organisation for Economic Co-operation and Development and the World Bank can support governments in their respective areas of expertise.